thedayheisooo/covfefe/index.md

     Btw. did we already mention our social media channels?
   more_title: Even more questions?
 quote:
+  author: Brett Kavanaugh
   content: I liked beer.
 I still like beer.
-  author: Brett Kavanaugh
-  date: Sept.
-27, 2018
+  date: Sep.
+27
+  desc: >-
-  desc: Associate Justice of the Supreme Court of the United States, highly emotional 'gentleman' and man who — among other "things“ — apparently likes beer
+    Associate Justice of the Supreme Court of the United States, highly emotional 'gentleman' and man who — among other "things“ — apparently likes beer
 shop_intro: >-
   This is where the magic happens.
 Where our products are sold and where you can make a difference.
 All of our products will contribute to an organisation of you choice — if you decide to buy. <br> Let‘s start makin' some changes.
 ---